-- 1 The development hereby approved must be carried out in accordance with the approved drawings and documents, unless otherwise provided for by conditions imposed by this decision notice. - Reason To ensure the development is carried out in accordance with the approved drawings and documents. - Prior to the development hereby being approved being completed or brought into use, all matters regarding access, parking, road layout, design and specification, including the disposal of surface water, shall be in accordance with the standards required by the Council as Roads Authority. - Reason In the interests of pedestrian and traffic safety and in the interests of free traffic flow. - Prior to commencement of development an up-to-date Flood Risk Assessment should be submitted to the Council as detailed in SEPA's letter dated 7 December 2018 (17/01139/78).
+- 1 The development hereby approved must be carried out in accordance with the approved drawings and documents, unless otherwise provided for by conditions imposed by this decision notice. - Reason To ensure the development is carried out in accordance with the approved drawings and documents. - Prior to the development hereby being approved being completed or brought into use, all matters regarding access, parking, road layout, design and specification, including the disposal of surface water, shall be in accordance with the standards required by the Council as Roads Authority. - Reason In the interests of pedestrian and traffic safety and in the interests of free traffic flow. - 3 Prior to commencement of development an up-to-date Flood Risk Assessment should be submitted to the Council. - Reason in the interests of proper site management. - Prior to construction of development the applicant should submit information to demonstrate that the SUDS strategy is appropriate as advised in SEPA's letter dated 7 December 2017 (17/01140/86).
+This should show how the proposed SUDS strategy adheres to the Simple Index Approach (SIA) or provide any other evidence that the SUDS strategy is appropriate.